 When the woman says, “Yes Lord, but even dogs get the crumbs” (v.27) Jesus has had enough.
 The charade of solidarity to religious rules has gone on long enough.
 He’s proven that the byproduct of obedience is the diminishment and dehumanization of another.
 Her faith is now rewarded and her child is healed.
 She takes him at his word and goes.

 By reengaging with her at her point of need instead of deferring her, he is undoing religion at it’s heart (v.19) by reprioritizing people over process.
 He’s proven his point, religion becomes a place of untransformed pain which passes it to others.
 He turns religion inside-out by giving what is “ONLY for Israel” to someone who is culturally and religiously diverse.
 By healing the canaanite’s daughter, he not only shows that he has the power to heal, but that this power is NOT sequestered within a prejudicial tribe or people group.
-Jesus shows Israel and his disciples what it means when their own prophets teach that “Everyone shall no me (God), from the least to the greatest…” (Jeremiah 31:34)
+Jesus shows Israel and his disciples what it means when their own prophets teach that “Everyone shall know me (God), from the least to the greatest…” (Jeremiah 31:34)

 So what about you?
 Who is the canaanite in your life?
 Is it the Muslim, the gay, or the democrat?
-Is it the atheist, the fundamentalist, or the TV preacher?
+Is it the atheist, Trump, the fundamentalist, or the TV preacher?
 What people group is “not your people”?
 Who is easy to call a “dog?”
 Which team or tribe can you easily diminish as “less-deserving”?
 Do we break the commandment of God to love others, for the sake of our tradition?
 Our Tribe?
 A self (soul) like this woman, that is not defined by the labels, is a free and true self.

 Folks this hits us all.
 Otherness disease is the ugliest part of our humanity.
 But it can be overcome by taking one sentence deep within our heart.